 For most military families, deployment is a reality, making it difficult for military spouses to find permanent employment.
 A study conducted by Defense Research Development Canada found that almost half of Canadian Forces personnel believed that the demands of the military interfered with spousal employment prospects.
 For spouses currently in the workforce, the study also found that almost half of spouses reported that their employment has suffered as a result of Canadian Forces personnel being away for military service reasons.

 When I heard about the predicament of career options for military spouses, I immediately decided I would contact one of my High School friends.
 Meet Shaun.
 Shaun joined the military out of high school and has since had a family.
-He is also constantly being stationed in different locations around Canada for each phase of his military career.
+He is also constantly moving from location to location around Canada for each phase of his military career.
 I decided to ask Captain Shaun Fevens a few questions to better understand career options for military spouses through the eyes of his wife Lana.
 Here is what I discovered.

 Employers are hesitant